plaidfinch/GQFC/README.md

 - [`lhs2TeX`](http://www.andres-loeh.de/lhs2tex) (to get it:  `cabal install lhs2tex`)
 - [`unlit`](https://hackage.haskell.org/package/unlit) (to get it: `cabal install unlit`)

-The script `./build-everything` creates a `cabal` sandbox and builds all the artifacts.
+The script `./build-everything` creates a `cabal` sandbox and builds all artifacts.

 After that, you can...

-- view `./GQFC.pdf` to read the paper
+- open `./GQFC.pdf` to read the paper
-- run `cabal repl` to launch a REPL with the code
+- run `cabal repl` to launch a REPL with the paper's code
-- view `./GQFC.hs` to read *only* the code with the paper text elided
+- open `./GQFC.hs` to read *only* the code, eliding the paper text

-Below are details about building each of the artifacts individually.

-### Playing Along with the Code

-Run `./build-code` once to build things, then enter a REPL by running `cabal repl`.

-### Building the Paper

-Run `./build-paper`, which will generate the paper's PDF at `./GQFC.pdf`.

-### Reading Only the Code

-Run `./extract-code`, which will generate a Haskell source file `./GQFC.hs` containing only the code for the library, with none of the paper text.
+To re-build an individual artifact:

+- `./build-paper` to re-render the paper
+- `./build-code` to re-compile the library
+- `./extract-code` to re-extract the library code